HugoISEP/Dataiku-millenium-falcon-challenge-R2D2-CLI/README.md

 ## Configuration

-The project is working with a sqlite database
-You will find the configuration file in the resources folder:
-- [universe.db](src/main/resources/universe.db) for the schema and default dataset.
-Unfortunately, this file cannot be change dynamically (as the instructions asked) due to Spring boot limitations.

 To launch the command, you will need two json file locating in the root of the project:
 1. [millennium-falcon.json file](./millennium-falcon.json) containing all the configuration about the Millennium Falcon.
 2. [empire.json](./empire.json) containing all the information about the Empire.

+The project is working with a sqlite database, the configuration file in the root of the project:
+- [universe.db](universe.db) for the schema and default dataset.
+It is set from the [millennium-falcon.json](./millennium-falcon.json) but can be change dynamically.

 ## Generate the executable file